aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         - "programming_language"
         - "packages"

-    Each attibute has multiple entries each containing "value" and "count", with their values having the summary information inside them.
+    Each attribute has multiple entries each containing "value" and "count", with their values having the summary information inside them.

     A sample summary object generated::